keithalewis/math/logic.md

 previous statements.
 If the last statement is $B$ then the theorem is proved, QED: "quod erat demonstrandum", meaning "what was to be shown".
-The difficult part of a proof is figuring out which axioms to use and when to apply inference.
+The difficult part of a proof is figuring out which axioms to use and when to apply the rules of inference.

 ## Propositional Calculus

-The _propositional calculus_ specifies _logical connectives_
+The _propositional calculus_ has _logical connectives_
 $\neg$, $\wedge$, $\vee$, and $\Rightarrow$ based on the common English usage of the words, 'not', 'and', 'or', and 'implies'.